 Supporting system change

-The SPF is supporting effective partnership working in system transformation, including changes arising from new care models, integrated care and the Sustainability and Transformation Plans (STPs).
+The SPF is supporting effective partnership working in system transformation.

 SPF staff transfer guide

 The staff transfer guide is an online tool to support staff who are facing transfer to providers of NHS funded services in England.